Founder and Host at Arctic Watch Wilderness Lodge

 - Completed 1993 North Pole Dash, last degree

 - Completed North Pole classic 2006, unsupported

-- 2009 Guinness World speed record to the South Pole; 2010 Guinness World speed record to the North Pole
+- 2009 Guinness World Record for fastest trek to the South Pole; 2010 Guinness World Record for fastest trek to the North Pole

-- Member of Canada’s National Cross Country Ski Team for seven years
+- Member of Canada’s national cross-country ski team for 7 years